LedgerHQ/ledger-live/README.md

 ### `/libs` - Libraries

-Libraries are public packages which purpose is to be consumed by other libraries or applications.
+Libraries serve as publicly available packages to be consumed by other libraries or applications.
 They are deployed to the official npm repository under the `@ledgerhq` organization.

 <details><summary><b>Ledger Live Libraries</b></summary>